gaw63800/Group-Project-2-4610/README.md

 This question is meaningful because we can see the various influences of social, economic, and cultural changes directly impacting the data.
 High smoking prevalence correlated with increased healthcare costs due to smoking related illnesses creates increasing healthcare costs.
 Also, states with stricter tobacco policies often experience declines in smoking rates which can aid in decreasing healthcare costs.
 We can track the data to use later to predict healthcare costs for the future.
 Analyzing smoking prevalence in different demographics alongside changing policies provides insights into the effectiveness of public health policies in place.
 The cultural norms continuously developing and “trends” coming and going reflects shifts in societal perceptions and behaviors.
 By integrating multiple data sources, researchers can uncover complex relationships between smoking behavior and socio-economic factors, informing evidence-based policies and interventions to reduce smoking prevalence and its associated burdens.

 ## Analysis & Results:
 Based on the data analysis and results from our heat map, our team has concluded that tobacco usage among teenagers has overall been diminished across the United States as a whole.
 There are some outliers to the common pattern of decline in teenage tobacco usage, some of them being the states of Kentucky (KY), West Virginia(WV), and New Hampshire(NH).
 Looking solely at our data from 1999 to 2017, the states that appear to have little to no presence of teenage tobacco usage are California (CA), Utah (UT), Idaho (ID), Wyoming (WY), Colorado (CO), New Mexico (NM), Texas (TX), Iowa (IA), Virginia (VA), New York (NY), Maryland (MD), Vermont (VT), Massachusetts (MA), Rhode Island (RI), and Maine (ME).
+Specifically, we narrowed down our data analysis (line graph) to the Southern states of Alabama, Georgia, Louisiana, and South Carolina.
+Among the four states, Georgia appeared to have the highest in 1999 but by 2017 had the lowest frequent tobacco consumption by students.
+This can allow us to assume that anti-tobacco campaigns for young students have proved to be more successful and effective in Georgia than in Louisiana, Alabama, and South Carolina.

 ## Manipulation(s) during analysis:

 To accurately display the density of frequent smokers across the different periods, we had to change the color legends to be consistent with each other.
 The colors on the map accurately show the range of .13% - 10.83%.
 That way our map would show the same colors.
 Tableau also helped us generate the longitude and latitude for each state based on the name.
 This allowed us to accurately plot on the map.